jryantap/CSCI370-TeamProject/GroupProject/Design-Team/UseCaseModel.md

 				<ol>
 					<li>return to Normal Course step 1</li>
 				</ol>
-				Ex3  The name Actor enter containing symbol<br>
+				Ex3  The name the Actor enters contains a symbol<br>
 				<ol>
-					<li>inform Actor that there is no symbol in name of list</li>
+					<li>inform Actor that there are no symbols in name of list</li>
 					<li>return Normal Course step 4</li>
 				</ol>
 			</td>